England's white chalk cliffs are iconic. But don't expect to see them at Dover. The best views are further along the coast.

 The Green Cliffs of Dover?

-You've probably seen pictures of the Seven Sisters' undulating run of gleaming white cliffs on post cards and in guidebooks, on calendars, in tourist brochures, and on websites.
-The White Cliffs of Dover may be a more famous name to reckon with but they aren't really white anymore.
+You've probably seen pictures of the Seven Sisters' undulating run of gleaming white cliffs on post cards and in guidebooks, on calendars, in tourist brochures, and on websites - without actually knowing their name.
+The White Cliffs of Dover, celebrated in a famous WWII song of the same name (have a listen), may be a more famous name to reckon with but they aren't really white anymore.
 Erosion protection to secure the Port of Dover and the entrance to the Channel Tunnel, are gradually turning them green.

 To see the Seven Sisters and the Beachy Head cliffs for yourself, you have to travel to the perfect vantage points.
 Luckily, these are not hard to reach if you know where to look.
 They are within a short distance of both Brighton and Eastbourne, less than two hours from London, easy to approach by car and public transportation and, for some viewpoints, wheelchair accessible as well.